 What does privacy actually mean to the child?
 Maxine Wolfe and Robert Laufer of the City University of New York have been investigating the concept of privacy in childhood and adolescence, by questioning children aged between five and 17.
 Not surprisingly, they found that the idea became more complex with age, but they found four major meanings at all ages.
 The first was that of being alone and uninterrupted, or of being able to be alone.
 The second was that of controlling access to information - being able to have secrets.
 Once the child goes to school, he is able to reveal some things to one set of adults, the parents, and other things to others, the teachers, and to differentiate between siblings and other children in the disclosure and withholding of information.
 The third meaning was that of "no one bothering me", and the fourth was that of controlling access to spaces.
+Three of these four meanings were given more frequently by those children who had their own rooms - being alone, no-one bothering me, and controlling access their parents had disappeared - killed or taken prisoner.
+Somehow these two small boys had managed to live and survive for several years, in a large city, in a country terribly torn and dislocated by war, in the midst of great poverty and privation - all by themselves.
+They had apparently found or made some sort of shelter for themselves in a graveyard and lived by begging and stealing what they needed.
+Only after several years of this life were they discovered and brought under the wing of the state."
+The twins were not like those feral children found in the woods.
+When an American adopted them and brought them home, Holt found them "friendly, lively, curious, enthusiastic" and "quick, strong and well coordinated, by far the best soccer players in the school."

-Three of these four meanings were given more frequently by those children who had their own rooms - being alone, no-one bothering me, and controlling access to spaces ("no one being able to go into my room; no one can come in unless I want them to").
-Keeping secrets, and not telling what you are thinking, were available to all groups, though this aspect of privacy, the control of information, is obviously important to those children who were not able to secure it physically.
-The researchers point out that "a child who has never had a room of his own may not define privacy as a physical separation from others but may develop techniques of psychological pair of twin boys, aged 15 not five, who made headlines in the British press because they succeeded in "evading" help from the social services department of an English city for more than a year.
+John Holt has to emphasise, for the sake of idiot readers, that he is not in favour of infants living alone in graveyards, but the story is worth considering in the light of those pampered children who can stand everything except being pampered.
+It was, curiously enough, a pair of twin boys, aged 15 not five, who made headlines in the British press because they succeeded in "evading" help from the social services department of an English city for more than a year.
 Their borough's assistant director for casework whose office was 200 yards from the boys' home explained "We were told these boys were living alone and even their teachers did not know.
 The boys have admitted that they used forged notes to explain why they were not at school.
 The neighbours were apparently aware of the situation but nobody told us."
 And the chairman of his committee complained that the boys "deliberately and successfully avoided their situation becoming known to the council."
-Nobody mentioned the thousands of pounds the pair saved the council by refraining from being taken into care or suggested that they were entitled to some kind of pay-out as a reward.
+Nobody mentioned the thousands of pounds the pair saved the council by refraining from being taken into care or suggested that they were entitled to some kind of payout as a reward.